-The European Championships are one of the biggest sporting tournaments in the world but it has a few weird facts and stats along the way.
-It also throws some of the smallest footballing nations against the biggest… But maybe, just maybe the Faroe Islands could ‘do a Leicester’?
+The European Championships are one of the biggest sporting tournaments in the world, throwing some of the smallest footballing nations against the biggest… and maybe, just maybe, North Macedonia could “do a Leicester!”
 Stranger things have definitely happened in the world of football.

 1. Size Matters

-The smallest UEFA member is Gibraltar with a population of just 30,000.
-But they’ve never been beaten by Brazil.
+The smallest UEFA member is Gibraltar, with a population of just 30,000.

 2. Premier Price